Cognitor privacy policy

 - Security logs: [90] days unless legal defence or investigation requires longer.

-The portal may use cookies or local storage strictly necessary for session and security.
-If we enable non-essential analytics or marketing tools, we will request consent where required (LGPD, Brazilian Marco Civil, EU cookie/ePrivacy rules, ANPD guidance, etc.).
+If we use cookies or non-essential analytics or marketing tools, we will request consent where the law requires (LGPD, Brazilian Marco Civil, EU cookie/ePrivacy rules, ANPD guidance, US state laws, among others).

 Brazil (LGPD): under Arts.
 18 et seq. of Law 13.709/2018, you may request confirmation of processing, access, correction, anonymisation, portability, deletion, information on sharing, withdrawal of consent where applicable, and objection to processing based on legitimate interest.
 Complaints to the ANPD — www.gov.br/anpd.

-EU/EEA (GDPR): access, rectification, erasure, restriction, objection, portability, withdrawal of consent, and complaint to the supervisory authority in your country of residence or work (e.g. CNIL, ICO, AEPD, CNPD).
+EU/EEA (GDPR): access, rectification, erasure, restriction, objection, portability, withdrawal of consent, and complaint to the supervisory authority in your country of residence or work (e.g. France — CNIL, Germany — state authorities, Spain — AEPD, Ireland — DPC).

-Requests: privacidade@cognitor.example (replace).
+Requests: legal@mycognitor.com.
 We may ask for proof of identity before disclosing or changing data.

 We will publish the updated version on this page.
 If the change is material, we will notify by email or through the portal when possible.